History of MP School

 Researched by Antony Buckingham, MP History Website

-In Australia during 1939/40 APM laid down a syllabus of training which was rarely carried out owing to pressure of duties and MP were performing duties with little knowledge of what was required of them.
+In Australia during 1939/40, the Provost Marshal laid down a syllabus of training which was rarely carried out owing to the immediate pressure of having to police large numbers of soldiers in training and leave areas throughout Australia resulting in many MP personnel performing their duties with little knowledge of what was required of them.

-In 1941 Training Cadres were opened in Victoria and New South Wales and whilst helpful it was found that many volunteers were not the right type.
-In 1942 the LHQ Provost Training School was opened and on its movement to Darley, VIC, the Cadres in Victoria and NSW were disbanded and a Training Wing was attached to the LHQ Provost Training School.
+By 1941, Provost training cadres were opened in Victoria and New South Wales and whilst helpful it was found that many volunteers were unsuitable both in character and education/intelligence abilities.
+By 1942, the LHQ Provost Training School was opened and upon its movement to Darley, Victoria, the Cadres in Victoria and NSW were disbanded.

 Early in 1943 the LHQ Provost Training School was reorganised into HQ and No.1 and No.2 Wings.
 Students for No.1 Wing were drawn from Officers and SNCO of the Provost Companies and the six weeks course of higher training did much to raise the standard of Company training on their return to their Units.
 Attendance and qualifying at this course was a pre-requisite for NCOs selected for attendance at OCTU.
 Students for NO.2 Wing were drawn from the Provost Companies and comprised men who had been enlisted directly into Provost Units, then as courses commenced were drafted to the School for more intense training.
 Junior NCOs in need of refresher training also attended this Wing.